Skip to main content

 • music

-The music in "Trails in the Sky" is widely praised for its exceptional quality, with many reviewers highlighting the memorable and immersive soundtrack composed by Falcom's sound team.
-While the music enhances the game's atmosphere and emotional depth, some players noted that certain tracks can become repetitive over long play sessions.
-Overall, the soundtrack is considered a standout feature, contributing significantly to the game's charm and appeal.
+The music in "Trails in the Sky" is widely praised for its exceptional quality, with many reviewers highlighting the memorable and catchy tracks composed by Falcom's sound team.
+Players appreciate the diverse range of themes that enhance the game's atmosphere, from soothing melodies in towns to energetic battle music, although some note a lack of variation in battle themes.
+Overall, the soundtrack is considered a standout feature, contributing significantly to the game's immersive experience and emotional impact.

 • “The music is delightful, with memorable tunes from various locations and events that will have you humming along.”